Marcela Uliano da Silva

 Professor Alcir Dafre, Federal University of Santa Catarina

-"The joint research activities between Plymouth University and Federal University of Santa Catarina, initiated through contact with Manuela Schuwerack and the UBC program, have provided opportunites for student exchange resulting in scientific interaction and publications.
-In 2009 the visit of Rafael Trevisan and Marcela Uliano-Silva to Plymouth University as undergraduate students, was very important for their scientific improvement.
+"The joint research activities between University of Plymouth and Federal University of Santa Catarina, initiated through contact with Manuela Schuwerack and the UBC program, have provided opportunities for student exchange resulting in scientific interaction and publications.
+In 2009 the visit of Rafael Trevisan and Marcela Uliano-Silva to University of Plymouth as undergraduate students, was very important for their scientific improvement.
 Both went on to become PhD students".

 Overall, the collaboration between the two universities has been very fruitful in terms of research undertaken and this is due to UBC introducing us to Professor Alcir Dafre of UFSC.